How to Prune Hydrangeas and Ornamental Shrubs (The Right Way at the Right Time)

 Pruning Hydrangeas and Flowering Shrubs: Timing is Everything

-Pruning in late winter or early spring is typically the best time to prune because newer tissue forms quickly and you can see where you are making the cuts before the plant leaves out.
-For example, I tend to prune my hydrangea paniculata back on the first warm day in late winter/early spring.
+For most shrubs, late winter or early spring is the ideal time to prune.
+New tissue forms quickly, the plant is still dormant, and you can clearly see the structure before the leaves emerge.
+In my Zone 6b garden, for example, I prune my hydrangea paniculata varieties on the first warm day in late winter or very early spring because they bloom on new wood and respond beautifully to a hard cutback.

 pruning hydrangeas - Cutting hydrangea flowers for arranging and drying.
 How to Make a Hydrangea Wreath for Free